Intermediate Swimming Lesson 4

 Key Questions

-- Why is it helpful to reach your arms out when trying to touch the pool floor?
+• Why should you always extend your arms when trying to touch the pool floor?

 Teaching Points